A nanophotonic laser on a graph: Supplementary Note 2: Wave equation on a graph

-A graph is a collection of nodes $i=1..n$, some pairs connected by edges $r=1..N$.
-We solve the 1D scalar wave equation: where $v=c/n$ is the speed of light.
-On each edge $r$ of the graph the solutions of the wave equation in the Helmholtz form: with $k=\omega/v$, are of the form: A graph with $N$ edges is described by $N$ of such equations.
-The $2N$ coefficients $X_{1..2N}=\{B_{1..N}^{+},B_{1..N}^{-}\}$ are defined by the behaviour at the nodes.
-As boundary conditions we impose the continuity of the solution at the node position $x_{i}$: for all edges $r,s$ which are connected to the node $i$, giving overall $2N-n$ equations, and for all connected edges $r$ at each node ($n$ equations), with the positive direction of $x$ being consistently in-going or out-going for all terms.
+for all connected edges $r$ at each node ($n$ equations), with the positive direction of $x$ being consistently in-going or out-going for all terms.
 This boundary conditions are equivalent to those of the graph Laplacian operator defined as $\nabla^{2}=A-D$, where $A$ is is the adjacency matrix describing the graph and $D$ is the connectivity degree diagonal matrix of the graph.
-Given a certain $k$, such conditions might be put in a $2N\times2N$ sparse matrix $M(k)$, such that: The eigenvalues of the system are given by the condition: Given the high sparsity of the matrix $M$, the eigenvalues can be efficiently computed even for very large number of nodes.
-Numerically, the condition number C of $M(k)$ is estimated (condest function in MATLAB) on a grid of the complex $k$ region of interest to identify $k$ (maxima of C) for which the matrix is singular.
-Subsequently, each located guess for $k$ is optimized (simplex search) until convergence.
+Given a certain $k$, such conditions might be put in a $2N\times2N$ sparse matrix $M(k)$, such that: